 I told him that with everybody armed everybody could feel safe.
 “I mean, you’re not about to pull a gun on me if you know I have one, too.
 The gun rights people think that this should put an end to gun violence.”

 “Ha,” exploded Jimmy, “Everyone ‘packing heat,’ as they say, doesn’t make me feel one bit safer.”

 “That’s because you’re not packing, too.”

 We drove in silence for a while.
 The roadside stands we were passing had signs for strawberries, grapes, melons, corn, all kinds of stuff like that.
-We’d stop and buy something from time to time, but even with Jimmy’s appetite, we could only eat so much fresh fruit without some problems, you know.
+We’d stop and buy something from time to time, but even with Jimmy’s appetite, we could only eat so much fresh fruit if we didn’t want to make a lot of extra stops.
 Anyway, there was something scratching at the backdoor of my mind.
-It was that question Jimmy had asked.
+It was Jimmy’s question from that coffee break.
 Why are people afraid of bears?
-The answer couldn’t have been so clear if it’d come to me in blinking lights.
-“Getting back to the question that you asked the other day . . . ”
+The answer couldn’t have been so clear if it’d come to me in blinking red lights and bit me on the leg.

 “Which question was that?”

 “No, I asked why people were afraid of me.”

 “But they’re afraid of you because you’re a bear.”